krish-2325/memory-management-simulator/docs/design.md

 ## 2. Assumptions and Memory Model

 ### Memory Units
-- All memory sizes, addresses, and offsets are expressed in **bytes**.
+- All memory units (addresses, sizes, offsets) are measured in **bytes**.
+- The simulator models a **single-process system**.
-- Physical memory is modeled as a contiguous, byte-addressable region.
+- Physical memory is contiguous and byte-addressable.
+- Disk access latency for page faults is symbolic and not timed.
+- No real concurrency or scheduling is simulated.

 ### Scope
 - Single-process simulation